 Large comfortable sofas framed by large bright windows make Hostel ROOM the perfect place to curl up with a book, or relax with friends whilst planning your itinerary to explore Rotterdam!

 Just watch out that you don’t sit on the dog’s big pink bed!
-Lexie is one of the sweetest and well-tempered dogs I’ve ever met and adds to the family atmosphere in the building.
-For a few facts on Lexie make sure to click here!
+Lexie is one of the sweetest and well-tempered dogs I’ve ever met and adds heaps to the family atmosphere in the building…

 Always chatty and with big smiles even when they were cleaning, the staff at Hostel ROOM Rotterdam were always more than willing to help out when I had any important questions (like where to find the coffee in the morning!).

-After seeing a few of the rooms at the hostel it became clear why the hostel is called Hostel ROOM.
-The oldest hostel in Rotterdam, the owners allowed in local friends and artists at the very start to design each room in their own way.
+After seeing a few of the rooms at the hostel it became clear why the hostel is called Hostel ROOM Rotterdam.
+The oldest hostel in the city, the owners allowed in local friends and artists at the very start to design each room in their own way.

 The results of this unique way of interior design are incredible!

 Above is one of the quirkiest rooms.
 The Art Room is creatively inspiring with plenty of natural light and complimentary colours.
 There are even items hanging from the ceiling, just to give a truly hipster vibe!